holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/06_lists_1/lesson_plan.md

         result = do_something_0(8)
         print(result)
     ```
-    - What does it print out
+    - What does it print out?
     - Where have we seen 256 before?
     - How to use breakpoints on this
 - Review